-The Wi-Fi trademark owner, Wi-Fi Alliance reported yesterday, on September 29, that it has certified the new Nokia N139DL.
+The Wi-Fi trademark owner, Wi-Fi Alliance, reported yesterday, on September 29, that it has certified the new Nokia N139DL.
 Wi-Fi Alliance is used by manufacturers to brand certified products that have been tested for interoperability.

 The new Nokia N139DL is expected to be announced shortly by Nokia Mobile as the device gets certified alongside Nokia N1374DL.
-Recall that both devices first appeared on TracFone and its subsidiary, Net10 Wireless, websites’ support pages a few weeks ago.
+Recall that both devices first appeared on TracFone and its subsidiary, Net10 Wireless, websites’ support paged a few weeks ago.

 Nokia N139DL is a 4G feature phone that runs on KaiOS 3.0 and supports the 2.4 GHz Wi-Fi band with a channel width of 20 MHz.
 WPA3 Enterprise and Personal security frames are used to secure the device.